 One-Pan Greek Vegetables make their way onto my table when I want something bright but simple.
 Most nights, I don’t have the energy for a full spread, and that’s where a single pan saves the day.
 I’m Chef Thomas, and this dish came from many evenings of wanting big flavor without extra cleanup.
-The vegetables roast together until tender and lightly caramelized, tasting fresh but still comforting.
-If you like easy weeknight meals, you might also try this mini chicken meatball soup.

 - Fresh, well-balanced flavor